Northrop F-89 Scorpion: Contract and redesign

 The XP-89 had a thin, straight, mid-mounted wing and a crew of two seated in tandem.
 The slim rear fuselage and the high-mounted horizontal stabilizer led to Northrop employees calling it the Scorpion—a name later formally adopted by the Air Force.
-The intended armament of four 20-millimeter M24 cannon in a small nose turret was not ready when the XP-89 was completed in 1948.
+The intended armament of four 20-mm M24 cannon in a small nose turret was not ready when the XP-89 was completed in 1948.
 Pending the availability of either turret under development, an interim six-gun fixed installation, with 200 rounds per gun, was designed for the underside of the nose.
 The thin wing had an aspect ratio of 5.88, a thickness-to-chord ratio of 9% and used a NACA 0009-64 section, which was selected for its low drag at high speed and stability at low speeds.
 A further advantage of the straight wing was that it could accommodate heavy weights at the wingtips.
 The wing could not fit the circular-type (rotating) spoilerons used in the P-61, so Northrop used the "decelerons" designed for the unsuccessful XP-79 prototype.
 These were clamshell-style split ailerons, which could be used as conventional ailerons, as dive brakes, or function as flaps as needed.
 All flying surfaces, the flaps, and the landing gear were hydraulically powered.
 The thin wing dictated tall, thin, high-pressure (200 psi) mainwheel tires, while the low height of the fuselage required the use of dual wheels for the nose gear.